MartinoMensio/martinomensio.github.io/index.md

 For my next professional step, I worked as Research Assistant in the [Knowledge Media Institute](http://kmi.open.ac.uk/), part of The Open University.
 Here I participated in different projects, varying from  conversational agents to misinformation (more details [here](/kmi-ra/)).

-On October 2019 I started my PhD at The Open University.
+Between 2019 and 2023 I did my PhD at The Open University.
 During [my PhD](/phd/) I am analysing how specific topics are portrayed by news outlets coming from different political leanings.

+In 2024 I joined [TNO](https://www.tno.nl/en/) as Research Scientist, focusing on applied Machine Learning in multiple projects.

 ## Curriculum Vitae